Werewolf: Indo-European comparative mythology

 The European motif of the devilish werewolf devouring human flesh harks back to a common development during the Middle Ages in the context of Christianity, although stories of humans turning into wolves take their roots in earlier pre-Christian beliefs.

-Their underlying common origin can be traced back to Proto-Indo-European mythology, where lycanthropy is reconstructed as an aspect of the initiation of the kóryos warrior class, which may have included a cult focused on dogs and wolves identified with an age grade of young, unmarried warriors.
-The standard comparative overview of this aspect of Indo-European mythology is McCone (1987).
+Their underlying common origin can be traced back to Proto-Indo-European mythology, wherein lycanthropy is reconstructed as an aspect of the initiation of the kóryos warrior class, which may have included a cult focused on dogs and wolves identified with an age grade of young, unmarried warriors.
+The standard comparative overview of this aspect of Indo-European mythology is McCone's 1987 work.

 Classical antiquity

-A few references to men changing into wolves are found in Ancient Greek literature and mythology.
-Herodotus, in his Histories, wrote that the Neuri, a tribe he places to the north-east of Scythia, were all transformed into wolves once every year for several days, and then changed back to their human shape.
-This tale was also mentioned by Pomponius Mela.
+A few references to men changing into wolves are found in Ancient Greek literature and Greek mythology.
+Herodotus, in his Histories, wrote that according to what the Scythians and the Greeks settled in Scythia told him, the Neuri, a tribe to the northeast of Scythia, were all transformed into wolves once every year for several days and then changed back to their human shape.
+He added that he was unconvinced by the story, but the locals swore to its truth.
+The tale was also mentioned by Pomponius Mela.

-In the second century BC, the Greek geographer Pausanias related the story of King Lycaon of Arcadia, who was transformed into a wolf because he had sacrificed a child in the altar of Zeus Lycaeus.
-In the version of the legend told by Ovid in his Metamorphoses, when Zeus visits Lycaon disguised as a common man, Lycaon wants to test if he is really a god.
-To that end, he kills a Molossian hostage and serve his entrails to Zeus.
+In the second century BC, the Greek geographer Pausanias related the story of King Lycaon of Arcadia, who was transformed into a wolf because he had sacrificed a child on the altar of Zeus Lycaeus.
+In the version of the legend told by Ovid in his Metamorphoses, when Zeus visits Lycaon disguised as a commoner, Lycaon wants to test if he is really a god.
+To that end, he kills a Molossian hostage and serves his entrails to Zeus.
 Disgusted, the god turns Lycaon into a wolf.
-However, in other accounts of the legend, like that of Apollodorus' Bibliotheca, Zeus blasts him and his sons with thunderbolts as punishment.
+However, in other accounts of the legend, like that of Pseudo-Apollodorus's Bibliotheca, Zeus blasts him and his sons with thunderbolts as punishment.

 Pausanias also relates the story of an Arcadian man called Damarchus of Parrhasia, who was turned into a wolf after tasting the entrails of a human child sacrificed to Zeus Lycaeus.
-He was restored to human form 10 years later and went on to become an Olympic champion.
-This tale is also recounted by Pliny the Elder, who calls the man Demaenetus quoting Agriopas.
-According to Pausanias, this was not a one-off event, but that men have been transformed into wolves during the sacrifices to Zeus Lycaeus since the time of Lycaon.
-If they abstain of tasting human flesh while being wolves, they would be restored to human form nine years later, but if they don’t abstain they will remain wolves forever.
+He was restored to human form 10 years later and became an Olympic champion.
+This tale is also recounted by Pliny the Elder, who calls the man Demaenetus, quoting Agriopas.
+According to Pausanias, this was not a one-off event, for men have been transformed into wolves during sacrifices to Zeus Lycaeus since the time of Lycaon.
+If they abstain from tasting human flesh while wolves, they will be restored to human form nine years later; if they do not abstain, they will remain wolves forever.

-Lykos (Λύκος) of Athens was a wolf-shaped herο, whose shrine stood by the jurycourt, and the first jurors were named after him.
+Lykos (Λύκος) of Athens was a wolf-shaped herο whose shrine stood by the jury court, and the first jurors were named after him.